 I was 12 years old and interested in love, okay?
 The problem was that I could never find it.
 It seemed like I was the outcast, even though I knew some cool kids and had friends.
 I was actually quite handsome if I do say so myself, but the girls didn’t think the same.
 They were never interested in me for some reason.
 I just wasn’t bad enough yet.
 I had yet to channel my inner Copper Cab.
-Or that time Tommy from Rugrats turned bad in “Rebel Without a Teddy Bear” because he thought his mom took his Lion named Herman away from him when in reality she was simply cleaning it for him because he tried to clean it with Mustard and she was just trying to be a good Mom and and Oh my God run on sentence.
-“HIS NAME IS HENRY!”
+Or that time Tommy from Rugrats turned bad in “Rebel Without a Teddy Bear” because he thought his mom took his Lion named Herman away from him when in reality she was simply cleaning it for him because he tried to clean it with Mustard and she was just trying to be a good Mom and Oh my God run-on sentence.

 It came at a time when Sugar Ray, like most mainstream artists, decided to scrap their original sound in favor of a more poppy tone, given the massive success of “Fly” off of the previous album.
 Read: Incubus followed a similar path.
 It doesn’t really work that well because it’s trying to be like 8 different things at once.
 Oh well.
-There are lots of things about my child hood that don’t make sense.
-Add Sugar Ray’s “14:59″ to the ever growing pile.
+There are lots of things about my childhood that don’t make sense.
+Add Sugar Ray’s “14:59″ to the ever-growing pile.

 That said, there was an extreme low point for me.
 Aside from Will Smith’s “Willenium”, Limp Bizkit’s “Chocolate Starfish and the Hot Dog Flavored Water” and Kid Rock’s “Devil Without A Cause” there was another album that I’m a little ashamed of owning.

 It was LFO’s “LFO” released August 24th, 1999.
-I was just.. but I.. it had some good.. it wasn’t that..
+I was just.. but I.. it had some good.. it wasn’t that…

 Why?
 Why did you purchase that album man?

 Actually, now that I’m revisiting it again for the first time in over 19 years, it kind of holds up as a quintessential pop album.
 Well maybe not that good, but it’s good!
 You like!
-Sure, it was super corny at times (the song Every Other Time is pretty cringe inducing), but there were some gems as well, including “Girl On T.V.” which is Rich Cronin’s love song to then girlfriend Jennifer Love Hewitt.
+Sure, it was super corny at times (the song Every Other Time is pretty cringe-inducing), but there were some gems as well, including “Girl On T.V.” which is Rich Cronin’s love song to then-girlfriend Jennifer Love Hewitt.
 How could you cheat on such a gorgeous man!
 Ugh.

-Unfortunately in browsing the Internet I found out that Rich died of Leukemia in 2010, and another band member Devin Lima currently has Stage 4 cancer.
-Well that escalated quickly.
-I was in a great mood and now I’m just like..
+Unfortunately in browsing the Internet, I found out that Rich died of Leukemia in 2010, and another band member Devin Lima currently has Stage 4 cancer.
+Well, that escalated quickly.
+I was in a great mood and now I’m just like…

-It makes you really stop and think about your own life, and hopefully makes you grateful for what you have.
+It makes you really stop and think about your own life and hopefully makes you grateful for what you have.
 Rich’s last song contained the lyrics:

 “I was obsessed with this chase for wealth/’Til the doctor said, ‘Rich, it’s about your health.
 Your blood’s messed up, it don’t look good/I couldn’t stop time, but I wished I could.”

 - Budget.
 How much are you willing to spend?
 Fortunately, it’s fairly easy to ascertain whether or not a headphone is good for Pop.
-We’ll take a look at some affordable options as well as some higher end gear today.
+We’ll take a look at some affordable options as well as some higher-end gear today.

 Other than that, choosing a good headphone for Pop is fairly straightforward, but..